2026 real estate lead management playbook

 That means:

-• Keep fields minimal (name, phone, email, intent, timeframe)
+• Keep fields minimal (name, phone, email, intent, and timeframe)

 • Log consent source, timestamp, and the exact language shown